A Guide to Organizing Content On Your Website

 Once you've made a content list, develop the organizational structure.
 Think about user experience when planning the hierarchy of content.

 It can be helpful to draw out a flowchart or what we would call a sitemap.
-We recommend starting with a pen and paper or using software like draw.io to create your diagram.
+The sitemap is the framework for exactly how you'll arrange website content.
+We recommend starting with a pen and paper, a Google Doc, or using software like draw.io to create your diagram.

 At the top of your sitemap, place your homepage.
 From there, branch out to the other main pages.
 These pages represent the items that will go into the navigation menu.
 They are the main sections of information you'll guide visitors to.
 Home, about, and contact are common pages for the menu.
 The rest of the content structure should be based on your organization's priorities and the needs of your target customer.